Diagnosis of Peptic Ulcers (Stomach or Duodenal Ulcers)

 How do doctors diagnose a peptic ulcer?

-A physical exam may help a doctor diagnose a peptic ulcer.
+A physical exam may help a doctor diagnose peptic ulcers or ulcer complications.
 During a physical exam, a doctor most often

 - listens to sounds within your abdomen using a stethoscope

 - taps on your abdomen checking for tenderness or pain

 What tests do doctors use to diagnose peptic ulcers?

 Doctors may order medical tests to help diagnose peptic ulcers, find the cause, and check for complications.